 One of the oldest accounts of the Pied piper, indicates that the town lost one hundred and thirty children, my illustration falls short at just over eighty mice.

 this was made by first staining the watercolor paper with tea, followed by my now typical ink and watercolor.

 An old English legend of a river hag that would wait for small children to step too close to the waters edge before drawing them down to be drown and eaten.

 Well, instead of long hair this Rapunzel has a long tail.

-And finally, my first watercolor, nothing much, just a mouse on a stick.
+Call me sentimental, my first watercolor, nothing much, just a mouse on a stick, but I kid of like it still.
 Prior to testing out this medium, I hadn't given watercolor much thought, usually only seeing it in use in seaside scapes and the like, which never really interested me.
-I have since come to a better appreciation of this medium and it’s use.
+I have since come to a better appreciation of this medium and it’s uses.

 sketches comprised of personal work as well as a few studies